denkovarik/ID-Unaligned-Amplicon-Primers/README.md

 ## Introduction

 PCR is a procedure where scientists amplify target sequences to perform further study.
 One reason they may want amplification is if they wanted to align these sequences to determine their homology and/or similarity to each other.
 Software such as Bowtie2 will attempt to align amplicons, but at times it will fail to align some sequences.
 This non-specific amplification is bad because it can suppress the on-target amplification, which would increase non-uniformity and increase costs.
-Because of this, it is important to try to remove the primers that caused to amplification of these unaliged amplicaons.
+Because of this, it is important to remove the primers that produced these unaliged amplicons.
 Doing this would help produce better results from PCR amplification by promoting uniformity and decreasing costs.

 This project helps to do just that!
 Given the results from the Bowtie2 software and a list of primers, this software attempts to identify the primer pairs that led to the non-specific amplification.
 Some of the assumptions made in the process are as follows: